barakdaniel/Vector-Language-Compiler/README.md

 After running the compiler with the desired input file, the output file you have entered will be a .c file which can be compiled and run.

 ## Vector Language
-Please refer to the pdf file in the Repositry (hebrew).
+Please refer to the pdf file in the repositry, file name is vlang.pdf .